Millard Fillmore: 13th President: Fighter for Freedom

 When he came into office, the issue of slavery was very prominent.
 Northerners wanted to end slavery, while Southerners felt that slavery should expand westward.
 So when the presidency changed from Taylor to Fillmore the political climate changed abruptly.
 President Taylor's Cabinet resigned; therefore, Fillmore appointed Daniel Webster to Secretary of State.
 This showed allegiance to the moderate Whigs that favored the Compromise of 1850.

-This Compromise consisted of laws that would admit California as a free state and also creating Utah and New Mexico, which would allow each to decide whether they would permit slavery by popular vote.
-The compromise also would end the slave trade in Washington D.C., but also make it easier for southerners to recapture their fugitive slaves.
+This compromise consisted of laws that would admit California as a free state and also create Utah and New Mexico.
+This would allow each to decide whether they would permit slavery by popular vote.
+The compromise also would end the slave trade in Washington D.C. but would make it easier for Southerners to recapture their fugitive slaves.

 Clay became exhausted and left Washington, which caused Senator Stephen A. Douglas from Illinois to take the lead.
-Fillmore then stated he was in favor of the Compromise, which caused those northern Whigs in Congress to step away from their insistence that all land gained by the Mexican War to be closed to slavery, this stipulation was the Wilmot Proviso.
+Fillmore then stated he was in favor of the compromise.
+This forced the northern Whigs that were in Congress to step away from their insistence that all the land gained by the Mexican War should be closed to slavery.
+This stipulation was the Wilmot Proviso.

 Douglas strategized by breaking down the Compromise of 1850 into five different bills, which then went before the Senate to be voted on.
 They included:

-- Have Federal officers assist in finding fugitive slaves, also known as the Fugitive Slave Act.
+- to allow federal officers to assist in finding fugitive slaves, also known as the Fugitive Slave Act

-Each passed and Fillmore signed them all by September 20th.
-One of these bills was very upsetting for the northern Whigs that had supported him previously.
-That was the Fugitive Slave Act, that allowed Federal officers to bring fugitive slaves back to their slave owners.
-There was a strong uproar to those who opposed the Fugitive Slave Act.
+Each bill passed; Fillmore signed them all by September 20th.
+The Fugitive Slave Act was very upsetting for the northern Whigs that had supported him previously.
+It allowed federal officers to bring fugitive slaves back to their slave owners, which invoked a lot of anger to those who were against slavery.
 Some people even attacked the federal marshals that had captured slaves in their custody.
 This decision alone deprived him of the Presidential nomination in 1852.